 SPARK develops a diverse set of products including systematic reviews, rapid reviews, scoping reviews, SUPPORT summaries, and evidence gap maps.

 Collaborations

-SPARK collaborates with national and international partners including the Knowledge to Policy (K2P) Center at the American University of Beirut; WHO Alliance-funded Centers for systematic reviews in China, South Africa and Chile.
+SPARK collaborates with the Knowledge to Policy (K2P) Center and the AUB GRADE Center at the American University of Beirut.